 Why the device owners are sharing their residential IP?

 Any proxy providers are rewarding the device owners with money or access to premium content.
-Luminati gives access to Hola VPN.
+Bright Data gives access to Hola VPN.
 This is an application that provides VPN services through a peer-to-peer network.
-Packetstream is paying the owners with money for the used traffic.
 Netnut pays directly the ISP and has no connection with any device owner.

 Before buying a residential IP, you must consider your budget, the purpose and use, compatibility with automation tools, and the geo-location.
-Be sure to verify all of these before purchase, accordingly with your needs.
+Be sure to verify all of these before purchase, according to your needs.
 For example, if you use automation tools the first thing to check is their compatibility.
 Also, some providers may have restrictions so check and verify the package before payment.

 In conclusion, you can get a free residential IP or buy a residential IP.
 The cost difference pays for anonymity, stability, speed, viability, durability, and technical support availability.
 As for anonymity, we highly recommend only elite proxies.
 This type hides the IP and the fact that it is a proxy, thus providing complete anonymity.